cremalab/seoserver/README.md

 ### Welcome!
 Seo Server is a command line tool that runs a server that allows GoogleBot (and any other crawlers) to crawl your heavily Javascript built websites.
 The tool works with very little changes to your server or client side code.

+This fork uses [memjs](https://github.com/alevy/memjs#configuration) instead of memcached for its SASL authentication support.
+It is configured to be run on Heroku.
+It also ignores external heartbeat requests and responses from PubNub when checking to see if all requests have been fulfilled.

 ### Getting started
-* Edit configuration file `src/config.coffee.sample` and save it as `src/config.coffee`
+* Add environment variables for `HOST_URL` and the configuration variables listed on the [memjs README](https://github.com/alevy/memjs#configuration)
 * Install npm dependencies <br/>
 <code>npm install</code>
 * Install PhantomJS <br/>
 <code>npm install -g phantomjs</code>
-* Start the main process on port 10300 and with default memcached conf:<br/>
+* Start the main process on port 10300:<br/>
 <code>bin/seoserver start -p 10300</code>